 - Viral infections — Employment of a corticosteroid medication in the treatment of patients with a history of herpes simplex requires great caution.
 Use of ocular steroids may prolong the course and may exacerbate the severity of many viral infections of the eye (including herpes simplex).

 - Fungal infections — Fungal infections of the cornea are particularly prone to develop coincidentally with long-term local steroid application.
 Fungus invasion must be considered in any persistent corneal ulceration where a steroid has been used or is in use.

-- If the product is used in combination with systemic aminoglycoside antibiotics, the patient should be monitored for total serum concentration of tobramycin.
+- If used in combination with systemic aminoglycoside antibiotics, the patient should be monitored for total serum concentration of tobramycin.

 References: 1.
 There is no FDA-approved therapeutic equivalent version of TOBRADEX® ST Suspension.
 Drugs@FDA entry for "Tobradex ST Suspension," available at http://www.accessdata.fda.gov/scripts/cder/drugsatfda/index.cfm.
 Accessed December 5, 2011.
 2. TOBRADEX® ST Suspension package insert.
 3. Scoper SV, Kabat AG, Owen GR, et al. Ocular distribution, bactericidal activity and settling characteristics of TOBRADEX® ST ophthalmic suspension compared with TobraDex® ophthalmic suspension.
 Adv Ther.
 2008;25(2):77-88.